Generic Name: fluocinolone acetonide

 Prior to injection, the applicator tip must be kept above the horizontal plane to ensure that the implant is properly positioned within the applicator.

 - To reduce the amount of air administered with the implant, the administration procedure requires two steps.
-Before inserting the needle into the eye, push the applicator button down and slide it to the first stop (at the curved black marks alongside the button track).
+Before inserting the needle into the eye, remove the protective cap then gently push the applicator button down and slide it to the first stop (at the curved black marks alongside the button track).
 At the first stop, release the button and it should move to the UP position.
 If the button does not rise to the UP position, do not proceed with this unit.

 - Optimal placement of the implant is inferior to the optic disc and posterior to the equator of the eye.
 Measure 4 millimeters inferotemporal from the limbus with the aid of calipers for point of entry into the sclera.

-- Carefully remove the protective cap from the needle and inspect the tip to ensure it is not bent.
+- Inspect the tip of the needle to ensure it is not bent.